Best Reflective Gear for Running in the Dark

 What we liked: breathable, stretchy, and high visibility

-What we didn't like: a little tight near the armpits
+What could be better: a little tight near the armpits

 The Brooks Run Visible 2.0 Short Sleeve is made from breathable, sweat-wicking fabric and features both neon and plenty of reflective elements to keep you visible in the dark.
 We appreciate how comfortable and functional this shirt is, knowing we would wear this any time of day.